Wednesday was the one year anniversary of our “Sprattacular Day” when Shane adopted Payton.

 But there is one thing that I will not waver on or debate is truth.
 When Payton has questions, we answer them.

 Adopted children should know their truth and it should be part of their “normal.”
-However, these conversations and this sort of truth is something that should be intimate with the child, not just projected to the world as a way of boasting your great Christian endeavor.
+However, these conversations and this sort of truth is something that should be intimate with the child, not just projected to the world as a way of boasting your making the world a better place.

 I would love to know what adoptive families have to say about this.